boeni-industries/aico/docs/security/data_security.md

 ### Key Management

-AICO implements a unified key management approach for application-level encryption, using Argon2id as the key derivation function:
+AICO implements a unified key management approach for application-level encryption, using appropriate key derivation functions for different use cases:

-#### Key Derivation with Argon2id
+#### Key Derivation Functions

-Argon2id is used as the primary key derivation function for all security contexts:
+AICO uses different key derivation functions optimized for specific use cases:

+**PBKDF2-SHA256 for Database Encryption:**
+- Used in LibSQL encrypted connections
+- 100,000 iterations for balance of security and performance
+- Widely supported and battle-tested
+- Suitable for database encryption scenarios

+**Argon2id for General Authentication:**
+- Used for master key derivation and user authentication
+- Memory-hard function resistant to GPU attacks
+- Configurable memory, time, and parallelism parameters
+- Recommended by security experts for password hashing

 ```python
 from cryptography.hazmat.primitives.kdf.argon2 import Argon2